Request demo

 Benefits of PAM in the Cloud

-Before PAM in the cloud, enterprises managed passwords and credentials with software — or even physical storage units.
 Keeping track of credentials was a full-time job, and basic functions like password rotation and privilege management were often subject to error and inefficiency.
 Even though PAM is one of the last major SaaS services to take advantage of cloud technology, the advantages of PAM in the cloud are making it a rapidly growing product.

 There are numerous financial benefits that make PAM in the cloud a cost-effective solution for privileged access management.
 PAMaaS providers can manage your privileged access technology with professional accuracy, reducing the workload for on-premises employees.
 Additionally, the lack of hardware investment in cloud computing means you can scale up or down as necessary — and only pay for the scope that you need.

 PAM in the cloud isn’t just lightweight and scalable — it’s also more secure than traditional PAM solutions.
-Because PAM in the cloud offers stronger defense against M2M attacks than legacy PAM technology, admins can save time, money, and hassle.
+Because PAM in the cloud offers stronger defense against M2M attacks than legacy PAM technology, admins can save time, money, resources, and hassle.
 PAM also allows you to automate your privilege management, by automatically rotating passwords regularly and establishing secure access tiers.

 PAM Cloud Challenges & Risks

-Cloud migration comes with plenty of challenges and risks.
-When it’s time to migrate your PAM to the cloud, it’s crucial that passwords and access credentials remain secure during the move.
 To strengthen security outside the realm of access credentials, PAM admins need to make sure data is encrypted — both in transit and in storage.
 Encryption key management (EKM) can be combined with PAM to form a necessary layer of defense in case of an emergency.

 For businesses that are moving security management to the cloud, outdated security policies pose another major challenge.
 When access credentials and passwords are tailored to an on-premises environment, security policies aren’t designed to fit an environment with many remote users.
-To adjust access credentials to a cloud-specific environment, you will need to establish new policies to protect a cloud-driven enterprise — like two rounds of access credentials, one at the device level and one at the application level.

 Cloud Security Best Practices